-- (1) Subject to this Rule, the Governor shall inquire into a charge. - (2) Where the Governor, otherwise than in his or her capacity as Governor, is an interested party to a charge, the Governor shall refer the charge to another officer - (a) who is of the seniority of senior unit manager or higher; and - (b) who is not an interested party to the charge. - (3) The Governor shall inform the prisoner, in writing, of a referral to another officer.
+- (1) Subject to this Rule, the Governor or a person appointed by the Governor who is of the seniority of unit manager or higher shall inquire into a charge.
+66 - (2) The Governor shall not inquire into the charge if he or she, otherwise than in his or her capacity as Governor, is an interested party to the charge.67 - (2A) The Governor shall not appoint a person to inquire into the charge if that person is an interested party to the charge.68 - (3) The Governor shall inform the prisoner, in writing, of a referral to another officer.